Krystian-key/warsztat2krajeew04/README.md

-## Hello There, Im Krystian Kluczkiewicz here below You will find some informations about my application! 👋
+## Hello There, Im Krystian Kluczkiewicz here are the informations about my application! 👋

 ## About Aplication:
 ### I have created an object oriented database application layer for the programming school.